divyakgupta/azure-sdk-for-net/src/KeyVault/Microsoft.Azure.KeyVault.Samples/README.md

 1. Create a new X509 certificate or get an existing one to use as the Key Vault authentication certificate.
 To create a new X509 certificate, [makecert][8] or [openssl][3] can be used.
 For example the following commands will generate a certificate file from a private key and a certificate signing request file:
 	- openssl [genrsa][4] -des3 -out keyvault.key 2048
 	- openssl [req][5] -new -key keyvault.key -out keyvault.csr
+		- *Note: It is OK to choose the default answer for each question*
-	- openssl [x509][6] -req -days 3000 -in keyvault.csr -signkey keyvault.key -out keyvault.crt
+	- openssl [x509][6] -req -days 3000 -in keyvault.csr -signkey keyvault.key -out keyvault.cer
+		- *Note:  The keyvault.cer file is a required input to the GetServiceConfigSettings.ps1 script*
-	- openssl [pkcs12][7] -export -out keyvault.pfx -inkey keyvault.key -in keyvault.crt
+	- openssl [pkcs12][7] -export -out keyvault.pfx -inkey keyvault.key -in keyvault.cer
-2. Upload the certificate to the service.
+1. Create a new Azure cloud service in the [Azure management portal][10].
+Upload the PFX file for the certificate you just created into the certificate tab for the cloud service.
 For instructions see [service certificate][9].
+1. Create a new Azure storage account in the [Azure management portal][10].
+Remember the storage account name -- you'll need it as an input parameter for the GetServiceConfigSettings.ps1 script.
-3. Update the service configuration settings in ServiceConfiguration.Cloud.cscfg by providing:
+1. Update the service configuration settings in ServiceConfiguration.Cloud.cscfg by providing:
 	- Key Vault authentication certificate thumbprint (you can find the thumbprint in the 'detailed' tab of the certificate).
 	- Name of the storage account to store messages in.
 	- URI to a Key Vault secret, containing a storage account key.